Tips for Sending Your Condolences with Sympathy Flowers

 While funeral flowers need to arrive and be ready the day of the funeral, you can send sympathy flowers days or weeks after the funeral if you want.
 This is because while the funeral might be over, you know very well that the grief the family faces is here to stay – at least for a very long time.

 Along with the flowers, you can send other things depending on how well you know the family.
-This can include things of the deceased that you feel the grieving family would appreciate – like the things from their locker at work if you’re the deceased person’s collegue, or old photos and other personal belongings.
+This can include things of the deceased that you feel the grieving family would appreciate – like the things from their locker at work if you’re the deceased person’s colleague, or old photos and other personal belongings.
 You can also include a small card with kind words on it, or anything that you feel would bring the receiver of the bouquet some comfort.

 Depending on your relationship with the family or the person the bouquet is for, it can be anything from a warm and comfortable blanket to a small self-care box full of things that they love, like soothing tea, face masks, and a subscription to a video streaming platform.